MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-overview.md

 This article provides an overview of Storage Spaces Direct, how it works, when to use it, and its key benefits.
 You can also explore videos and real-world customer stories in this article to learn more about Storage Spaces Direct.

 To get started, try [Storage Spaces Direct](https://techcommunity.microsoft.com/t5/storage-at-microsoft/bg-p/FileCAB) in Microsoft Azure, or download a 180-day-licensed evaluation copy of Windows Server from [Windows Server Evaluations](https://go.microsoft.com/fwlink/?linkid=842602).
 To know the minimum hardware requirements for Storage Spaces Direct, see [Storage Spaces Direct hardware requirements](storage-spaces-direct-hardware-requirements.md).
+To deploy Storage Spaces Direct as part of Azure Stack HCI, see [Deploy the Azure Stack HCI operating system](/azure-stack/hci/deploy/operating-system)

 To find answers to frequently asked questions about Storage Spaces Direct, see [FAQs](storage-spaces-direct-faq.yml).